furious-fury/athena-ai/server/README.md

-# Poly-Dapp Server
+# Athena AI - Server

-The backend service for the Poly-Dapp Agentic Trading platform.
+The backend service for the Athena AI Agentic Trading platform.
 This server manages trading agents, risk analysis, portfolio tracking, and handles the job queue for executing trades.

 ## 🛠️ Tech Stack